chriscoates/CV/readme.md

 - BA (Honours) with QTS (First Class)
 - IT & Computing with QTS
 - FDSC in Computing in first year (Computer Games Development)
-- Awarded a scholarship in second year
+- Awarded a scholarship in second year for being in the highest performing 10%

 #### Pais Project (September 1999 to August 2001)

 - Youth work training, Manchester and South Wales
+- Running youth groups, assemblies and activities for young people

 #### Lincoln College, Lincolnshire (September 1997 to July 1999)